kaizen-ai/kaizenflow/docs/@Tools_Docker_Test.md

 image in this case, but code version will be from `dev_tools` -- should we fix this?

--   We are going towards the concept of \"releasable dirs\" (see im, optimizer).
+-   We are going towards the concept of "releasable dirs" (see im, optimizer).
 If there is a dir with devops, then that dir runs inside a container

--   The \"Git version\" should be associated to the dir we are releasing (e.g., cmamp, im, optimizer, dev_tools)
+-   The "Git version" should be associated to the dir we are releasing (e.g., cmamp, im, optimizer, dev_tools)

 Vitalii: If we will have monorepo with releasable dirs, then indeed git